-Rural people have been in crisis mode over the past year, responding to immediate needs, absorbing an avalanche of new and conflicting information, and becoming more involved in government than ever before.
-RDI has organized six virtual interactive conversations about themes that emerged in 2020.
+RDI is hosting a series of “Community Conversations” – interactive webinars that facilitate discussion related to the impacts of recent events in rural communities.Rural people have been in crisis mode in recent years, responding to immediate needs, absorbing an avalanche of new and conflicting information, and becoming more involved in government than ever before.
+RDI has organized virtual interactive conversations about emerging themes.
 We hope to encourage reflection and consideration of future trends, and spur action towards systems change.

 Watch Recordings of Past Sessions: